Header images courtesy of @stephanographie and @hikinglife.ka (via Instagram)

 Distance: 6 kilometres approx.

 Total ascent: 355 metres approx.

 Total time: 2.5 hours approx.

 Botanical enthusiast or not, you cannot deny the beauty of the flourishing plants and flowers that abound at every corner.
-In particular, look out for the rare ailanthus trees, identified by their attractive feathery fronds and yellow fluffy clusters, as well as the of slender shiuying bamboo, a small bamboo species endemic to Hong Kong and was first discovered in Eagle’s Nest thirty years ago.
+In particular, look out for the rare ailanthus trees, identified by their attractive feathery fronds and yellow fluffy clusters, as well as the slender Shiuying bamboo, a small bamboo species endemic to Hong Kong that was first discovered in Eagle’s Nest thirty years ago.